| | | | | | | | | |

 Where is Palak Paneer From?

 Palak paneer, saag paneer, and paneer saagwala all originate in India.
-More specifically, the dishes are a specialty of North Indian cuisine, which typically embraces thick, creamy, and aromatic curries like chana masala and vegetarian butter chicken.
+More specifically, the dishes are a speciality of North Indian cuisine, which typically embraces thick, creamy, and aromatic curries.

 Close up picture of Indian palak paneer in a black bowl.